Griffan/FASTQuick/Readme.md

 --reference /path/to/hs37d5.fa \
 --dbSNP /path/to/dbsnp132_20101103.vcf.gz \
 --callableRegion /path/to/20141020.strict_mask.whole_genome.bed \
+--index <index.prefix> \
---output <output.prefix> \
+--output <sample.output.prefix> \
---fastq1 <input.R1.fastq.gz> \
+--fastq1 <sample.input.R1.fastq.gz> \
---fastq2 <input.R2.fastq.gz> \
+--fastq2 <sample.input.R2.fastq.gz> \
 --candidateVCF /path/to/hapmap_3.3.b37.sites.vcf.gz \
 [--SVDPrefix ${FASTQUICK_HOME}/resource/1000g.phase3.10k.b37.vcf.gz] \
 [--targetRegion <targetRegion.bed>]
 ```
+We denote the git repo home as ${FASTQUICK_HOME}.

 Please replace `/path/to/` the directory that contains the downloaded reference files (or use `.` if everything happened in the same directory).
 You will need to specify the input and output file names denoted as `<...>`.

 **Note** that you only need to build indices once, hence `--steps AllButIndex` should be the preferred option once indices are ready.

 #### Resource Files

-These resource files can be shared and reused by different samples:
+From these resource files, we build index files which can be shared and reused by different samples:

 **reference genome**(**--reference**) [hs37d5.fa](http://tinyurl.com/jvflzg3)